Yves Marchand and Romain Meffre

-Yves Marchand (born January 5, 1981, in Orsay, France) and Romain Meffre (born March 9, 1987, in Châtenay-Malabry, France) are a French duo, working primarily with a large-format view camera and concentrating on photography of contemporary urban ruins.
+Yves Marchand (born January 5, 1981) and Romain Meffre (born March 9, 1987) are a French photography duo, working primarily with a large-format view camera and concentrating on photography of contemporary urban ruins.
 They live and work in Paris.

 The Ruins of Detroit, their series from 2005, introduced them to the general public.

 Biography

 Both natives of suburban Paris, Marchand and Meffre began practicing photography on their own in 2001, despite having no formal academic training.
 They met at the end of 2002 through a shared interest in contemporary ruins, introduced by Timothy Hannem, founder of Glauque-Land, one of the first French-language websites dedicated to exploring modern ruins.
 They then began their artistic collaboration by exploring the post-industrial ruins of suburban Paris.